jpfreeley/jpfreeley.github.io/_posts/2016-10-12-GA-DSI-Project-03.md

 image:
   teaser: project-03/total_sales_heatmap.png
   credit: JP Freeley #name of the person or site you want to credit
+author: jpf
 ---

 Is there such a thing as a sexy ZIP code demographic to a Liquor Store?
 -----------------------

 This week's assignment was a group effort with 2 other classmates, Jocelyn and Joshua.